 Dry air can also affect your home’s furniture and interior.
 For example, dry conditions can wreak havoc on the wallpaper, causing it to peel at the edges.
 Wood floors and wood furniture items may lose moisture and contract, leading to ugly cracks, warps, and separations.
-Besides, static electricity can increase, causing sudden and painful shocks as well as potential damage to electronic equipment.
+Besides, static electricity can increase, causing sudden and painful shocks and potential damage to electronic equipment.

 What to do if humidity is too high or too low

-If the humidity level is below recommended 30 to 50 percent you should use a humidifier to increase humidity to this level.
+If the humidity level is below the recommended 30 to 50 percent, you should use a humidifier to increase humidity to this level.
 Humidifiers increase indoor humidity by adding moisture into the dry air in the form of an invisible mist.

-As there are many humidifiers in the market and hard to choose the best unit I have made a full in-depth humidifier buying guide for you.
-Also, read my humidifier reviews and check humidifier comparison charts with prices, pros and cons included.
+As there are many humidifiers in the market and hard to choose the best unit, I have made a full in-depth humidifier buying guide for you.
+Also, read my humidifier reviews.
 From reviews, you can start with Honeywell HCM 6009 humidifier and Honeywell Germ-free cool-mist humidifier HCM 350.

 Dehumidifiers also are very much in the market.
-Read our dehumidifier buying guide, check our dehumidifier reviews and comparison charts to make your selection easier.
+Read our dehumidifier buying guide, check our dehumidifier reviews to make your selection easier.
 For example, I have made a great review of a Sunpentown SD-31E dehumidifier.